 Can You Sue Someone for a Ski Accident?

-Before you can file a ski accident claim, you need to know who is responsible.
+Before filing a ski accident claim, you need to know who is responsible.

 Is it another skier?